 - During a read-aloud, ask students to let you know when they hear a cognate.
-Stop reading to discuss and point out the similarities and differences between the languages to build metalanguage awareness. - During independent reading, ask students to find cognates and write them down on sticky notes or index cards.
+Stop reading to discuss and point out the differences between the languages. - During independent reading, ask students to find cognates and write them down on sticky notes or index cards.
 These can be added to a pocket chart or anchor chart.
-At the end of the lesson, bring the class whole group; students can discuss their words, what is the same, and what is different. - As students find the differences in the words, they may also encounter false cognates.
+At the end of the lesson, bring the class whole group; students can discuss their words, what is the same, and what is different.

+• As students find the differences in the words, they may also encounter false cognates.
 Teachers may create a false cognate anchor chart.